On this page

 Ease of use comes first

-The most powerful tool fails if your team finds it confusing.
+A requirements tool that business analysts, developers, and executives cannot all use comfortably will be abandoned by at least one of those groups within the first month.
 Look for intuitive interfaces that minimize learning curves and maximize adoption.
 Requirements management involves people with different technical expertise: business analysts, developers, and executives.
 The tool needs to work for all of them.

 Good signs of usability: